Sikeyin2018/Interviews-01-31-2020/README.md

 * Keep code strongly typed with good coding practices, and use the await/async model when performing `Promises` within TypeScript
 * Document all of your functions with statement blocks using the @param and @returns annotations, and add 2 tests for every function written, one that expects to pass and one that expects to fail.
 Your tests should go in the Nasa-Test\tests\nasa\nasa-test.ts file
-* Once you are done, commit your solution to a branch in the GitHub repository with the branch name in the following format: student number-name (i.e.: 123456-first-last) and make a pull request.
+* Once you are done, commit your solution to a branch in your GitHub fork with the branch name in the following format: student number-name (i.e.: 123456-first-last) and make a pull request.
 You have until Jan 31st, 6pm to submit your interview.

 # Bonus Front End Challenge